wfd2018/learning-git-/README.md

 # learning-git-
 learning-git
-this repo is from amigoscode
+this repo is from Amigoscode